chris-cooper/cesium-plugins-list/README.md

 **How do I list my plugin with the plugins on cesium.js?**

-_TODO: add specific details_

-Fork this repo, add your plugin to plugins.md, and open a pull request.
+Fork this repo, add your plugin to [plugins.html](plugins.html) and images to a new subdirectory in [images](images/), and open a pull request.
 We'll review and merge it promptly and your plugin will soon be listed on cesiumjs.org.
 We'll also help promote your plugin on the cesium  [forum](http://cesiumjs.org/forum.html), [blog](http://cesiumjs.org/blog.html), and [twitter](https://twitter.com/cesiumjs).

 We ask that each plugin follow these three simple guidelines: